flutter/website/src/reference/user-surveys.md

 ## How can I disable it?

-You may mute survey announcements by clicking a button on the message.
-Or you may choose to opt-out of analytics and crash reporting, by following the steps described in the “Disabling analytics reporting” section of the [Flutter crash reporting page]({{site.url}}/reference/crash-reporting).
+To mute survey announcements, you might do one of the following:

+1. Click the button on the message.
+2. Opt-out of analytics and crash reporting per the steps given in
+  [Disabling
+analytics reporting]({{site.url}}/reference/crash-reporting#disabling-analytics-reporting).

 [Medium]: https://medium.com/flutter/search?q=survey